 Whether you’re refueling after a long run or heading over straight from kickboxing, brunch is your reward for knocking out your workout bright and early!
-This mid-day meal says, “go ahead, hit the gym early.
+Brunch says, “go ahead, hit the gym early.
 There will be quality eats waiting for you when you’re done!”

-Come with a fully-charged phone and an empty belly because Suraya is Philly’s latest Instagram darling, and a feast for the eyes as much as it is for the belly.
+Come with a fully-charged phone and an empty belly because Suraya is one of Philly’s Instagram darlings, and it's a feast for the eyes as much as it is for the belly.
 This Lebanese market, cafe, and restaurant is open 7am–5pm Tuesday through Sunday, and they’re slinging flavorful specialties like Man’oushe (Lebanese flatbreads topped with anything from cheese to chocolate) and slow-roasted lamb hummus until 3:30pm.
 That means plenty of time for those who like to hit snooze.
 If you’re seeking something lighter, transport your taste buds with their Tehina yogurt, sprinkled with almond, date syrup, and pomegranate.

 Equal parts restaurant and butcher shop, Kensington Quarters knows all the finer points being a carnivore.
-Their Sunday brunch is only from 11am-2:30pm, and is unsurprisingly dominated by hearty dishes with meats and eggs.
-Come on — who can say no to salami, steak, grilled ham, and pork shoulder topped with a runny egg?
+Their Sunday brunch is only from 11am–2:30pm and is unsurprisingly dominated by hearty dishes with meats and eggs.
+Who can say no to salami, steak, grilled ham, and pork shoulder topped with a runny egg, though?
 Definitely not us.
-Rest assured that you’re getting the good stuff, too.
-Kensington works with local farms, like Wild Rose Ranch in Franklin County, PA and Tullamore Farms in NJ.
+Rest assured that you’re getting the good stuff, too — Kensington works with local farms, like Wild Rose Ranch in Franklin County, PA and Tullamore Farms in NJ.

 This is the go-to place in Graduate Hospital for filling and flavorful food, fast.
 Better still, breakfast is served until 5pm every day.
-So you know what that means, right?
+You know what that means, right?
 It’s always brunch at Miles.
 Trust that every meal will be masterfully presented and made using local and seasonal ingredients.
 Looking for a guilt-free meal?
-Check out Taffet’s gluten-free quinoa, the avocado toast, or veggie avocado wrap.
+Check out Taffets' gluten-free quinoa, the avocado toast, or veggie avocado wrap.

 Healthy brunch doesn’t just mean avocado toast (but Frieda’s got that, too).
 This Old City eatery not only serves brunch that tastes good, but does good for the community.
 All proceeds from dishes like their homemade granola or egg-white omelet go towards creating fair-wage jobs for people of all generations — many of them retired, but still needing to work to make ends meet.
 Eat good, do good, feel good — the ultimate brunch vibes.

 You could call this cafe-bar-kitchen combination a win-win.
-If you did, your joke would be on-point.
+If you did, your description would be right on.
 But you’d also be missing the larger point.
-The name is meant to reflect the mission: “waste not, want not.”
+The name is meant to reflect the mission: “waste not, want not”.
 Operating as a co-op of sorts, this spot is collectively owned and operated with the support of the community.
 And when the weekend rolls around, W/N W/N opens for brunch.
 Expect to encounter a menu of locally and sustainably-sourced ingredients, used to create delicious and nutritious eats.
-Vegan, dairy-free, and gluten-free options are offered and labeled, and the partnering farms in and around Philadelphia too.
+Vegan, dairy-free, and gluten-free options are offered and labeled, with the partnering farms in and around Philadelphia too.

 Beyond being one of the best restaurants in the city, Bon Appétit selected Old City’s High Street as one of the top restaurants in the country.
 Yeah, you need to get there.
 And when you do, brunch it up.
 The Forager sandwich is spot-on, and the same can be said for the oatmeal — made with organic steel cut oats before being topped with seasonal jam.
-Of course, you could trade the oats for another grain by going with the butter and jam smeared toast.
-Polish off your meal by treating yourself to a pastry, while supplies last (but act quickly — they never last too long).
+Of course, you could trade the oats for another grain by going with the butter and jam-smeared toast.
+Polish off your meal by treating yourself to a pastry while supplies last (they never last too long).

 Though their menu may be small, the items on it are 100% worth it — think simple but incredible.
 All eggs and meat are locally sourced, seasonal, and always come from responsible purveyors.
 In fact, this Queen Village restaurant is so dedicated to their seasonally sourced ingredients that their menu changes DAILY.
 Here’s you can grab something healthy and wholesome like: eggs any style with potatoes and extra protein, the breakfast bowl (piled with brown rice porridge, avocado, lentil sprouts, kimchi, salsa verde, and spicy eggs), their vegan chopped salad, or chia seed pudding.